 Total Drive Time: 6 hours, 35 minutes

-This was a straight shot through familiar territory, so we didn’t stop.
+Driving from Houston to Oklahoma City was a straight shot through familiar territory, so we didn’t stop.
 We spent the night with family, but OKC has so much to do if you have time!
+This is my “homeland”, so check out these posts if you want to add some days of adventures on your way north.

 Total drive time: 10.5 hours

-We chose to have a long drive through Kansas and up into Nebraska for the night without other stops.
-Do not wait to wait to find a hotel in this area; the bigger towns are pretty few and far between.
-You might end up driving several hours through this farmland area before getting to another town big enough for a hotel.
-We ended up spending the night in Valentine, Nebraska so we didn’t have to drive too far in the morning before the next stop.
+Our second day of the Yellowstone road trip was a long drive through Kansas and up into Nebraska for the night without other stops.
+Do not wait to wait to find a hotel in this rural area; the bigger towns (and their chain hotels) are few and far between.
+We ended up spent the night in Valentine, Nebraska, so we didn’t have to drive too far in the morning before the next stop.

 Total drive time: 3.5 hours